Setting website design goals & objectives

 Your goals also form the backbone of your website marketing.
 For example, if your website is all about getting people to download brochures, then you know that your social media campaigns, email marketing and other forms of traffic acquisition, will all need to be centred around this goal.

-How to define website objectives
+How to define SMART website goals

 - Sales – your website should most likely be generating sales or quality leads.